wkoszek/yc_interview/README.md

-# YC Interview Questions
+# YC Interview Questions: collection

 All the YC questions collected from random websites.
+Feel free to submit the PR if you still see duplicates or if you've been asked a question which isn't on the list yet.

 # Questions